MikAoJk/docker-kotlin-gradle-ktor-postgres/README.md

 Set the body in the request, example: `{"data":"DATA"}` and profit

 Example of a request:
-`curl --location --request POST 'http://127.0.0.1:8080/v1/validate' \
+`curl --location --request POST 'http://$yourlocalhost:8080/v1/validate' \
 --header 'Content-Type: application/json' \
 --data-raw '{"data":"DATA"}'`

 Example of a response:
 `{"result":"OK"}`

-### Tear down the postgresSql db from docker compose
-docker-compose -p docker-kotlin-gradle-ktor-postgres-compose down
+#### Creating a docker image
+Creating a docker image should be as simple as `docker build -t docker-kotlin-gradle-ktor-postgres .`

+#### Running a docker image
+`docker run -d --rm -it -p 8080:8080 docker-kotlin-gradle-ktor-postgres`